githappytohelp/githappytohelp.github.io/_posts/2017-02-10-Facebook-Launch.md

 #button-small:hover{
     box-shadow: 0 14px 28px rgba(0,0,0,0.25), 0 10px 10px rgba(0,0,0,0.22);
 }
-#disabled{
-background-color: #ccc;
-}
-#disabeld:hover{
- box-shadow:none;
-}
-.note{
-font-size : 1.2rem;
-color: red;
-}
 </style>
-<div class="note">Note: The  group is closed!</div>
-## Intoducing The New Telegram Group.
+## Intoducing The New Facebook Group.
 We welcome anyone with a kind heart and a helping hand to help the people of Bengaluru .
-The Telegram group is all about seeking help and helping others in need.
+The Facebook group is all about seeking help and helping others in need.

 #### **How do we do it?**

-1.Anybody who needs help can request on telegram .
+1.Anybody who needs help can request that on Facebook .

 2.Anybody can accept the request, and spread the happiness.

     * you may share your happiness when you help somebody

     * Any queries about the process can be clarified .